Malaysian PM Muhyiddin announces RM15 billion economic aid package as COVID-19 cases soar

 READ: What you need to know about the state of emergency and tightening COVID-19 curbs in Malaysia

-Mr Muhyiddin had said that the budget was a continuation from the four stimulus packages worth RM305 billion (US$73.2 billion) that were announced previously.
+Mr Muhyiddin had said that the budget was a continuation from the four stimulus packages worth RM305 billion (US$73.2 billion) that were announced in 2020.

-The most recent stimulus package was the additional assistance under the RM10 billion PRIHATIN Supplementary Initiative Package, which is in line with the government’s efforts to boost economic recovery.

 BOOKMARK THIS: Our comprehensive coverage of the coronavirus outbreak and its developments